alchemist314/phpMWSLP/README.md

 </script>

 ```
-Create empty `stat` file in your site root directory, for example `touch stat`
+Create empty `stat` file in your site root directory.

 Now that the logs are done, you can setup the program: